The Hollies: Graham Nash departure

-In addition to his Hollies work, Graham Nash co-wrote John Walker's first solo hit "Annabella" in 1967, and the following year sang on the Scaffold's UK chart-topper, "Lily the Pink" (which referenced "Jennifer Eccles").
+In addition to his Hollies work, Graham Nash co-wrote John Walker's first solo hit "Annabella" in 1967, and the following year sang on the Scaffold's UK chart-topper "Lily the Pink" (which referenced "Jennifer Eccles").
 The failure of "King Midas in Reverse" had increased tension within the band, with Clarke and Hicks wanting to record more "pop" material than Nash did.
 Matters reached a head when the band rejected Nash's "Marrakesh Express" and then decided to record an album made up entirely of Bob Dylan covers.
-Nash did take part in one Dylan cover, "Blowin' in the Wind", but made no secret of his disdain for the idea and repeatedly clashed with producer Ron Richards.
+Nash did take part in one Dylan cover, "Blowin' in the Wind", but made no secret of his disdain for the idea, feeling that the Hollies had proved themselves as songwriters and should be concentrating on recording original material.
+Nash repeatedly clashed with producer Ron Richards, who favoured the covers album.

-In August 1968, the Hollies recorded "Listen to Me" (written by Tony Hazzard) (Sept.
-1968, UK No. 11), which featured Nicky Hopkins on piano.
+In August 1968, the Hollies recorded "Listen to Me" (written by Tony Hazzard) (September 1968, UK No. 11), which featured Nicky Hopkins on piano.
 That proved to be Nash's last recording session with the Hollies; he officially left the group to move to Los Angeles, where he tentatively planned to become primarily a songwriter, after a performance in a charity concert at the London Palladium on 8 December 1968.
 Nash told Disc magazine, "I can't take touring any more.
 I just want to sit at home and write songs.
 I don't really care what the rest of the group think."
 After relocating to Los Angeles, he joined with former Buffalo Springfield guitarist Stephen Stills and ex-Byrds singer and guitarist David Crosby to form one of the first supergroups, Crosby, Stills & Nash, which released "Marrakesh Express" as its debut single.